marcusgia2505/classsExGameInstructions/docs/Develop.rst

 Develop your own games
 ======================

-To develope your own games change to the editing mode.
+To develop your own games change to the editing mode.
 In the editing mode, you can create games according to your own needs.
 Games can be clicked together with an easy-to-use modular backend system.
 You divide your game in stages and you can add different elements (input, output, calculation,...) for your games.

 	.. note:: In the editing mode, changes are stored automatically.
 If you change your an element of your game and click next to the element, the element is stored.